 Mr. and Mrs. Statsen work together in negotiating their new roles and how they can find it productive for the family.

-As parents, MindWell clinicians can empathize with their clients’ joys of parenting and the challenges of the difficult days, often intertwined in one.
+As parents, the psychologists affiliated with MindWell can empathize with their clients’ joys of parenting and the challenges of the difficult days, often intertwined in one.
 We provide a safe environment for parents to explore their difficulties and be able to ask questions about the challenges of parenting.
 We work with parents to develop an understanding of the issues and work to develop a plan of action.
 We will help you manage your child’s behavior more effectively by teaching you strategies to increase positive interactions and avoiding ineffective use of time outs, regretful words spoken in anger, and overuse of restrictions.
 At times, parent consultations may result in a recommendation for family therapy, couples therapy, adult individual therapy or for the child to enter treatment.

 Contact us today to schedule a consultation with a MindWell family therapist.